The Lancaster University Ghana Team

 - Priscilla Ntriwaa Otuo, PhD.

-Role: Research Associate, Entrepreneurship and Innovation Work Package, LUG
+Role: Research Associate, Entrepreneurship and Innovation Work Package, Lancaster University Ghana

 With more than a decade of experience in public relations, lecturing, research and volunteering work, Priscilla brings on board her wealth of experience and her in-depth knowledge on SME start-up and growth.
 Her research, industry and teaching experience— which include developing, planning and delivering a broad range of modules in Entrepreneurship, Marketing, Strategy and SMEs, conducting research on entrepreneurship in Africa, working with various SMEs and volunteering,— have provided her with a broad perspective of SME challenges and growth.